 Overall Review of the Shun Sushi Knife:

-Shun knives are known for being a higher quality knife.
+Shun knives are known for being a higher quality Japanese sushi knives.
 They know knives and it shows.
 This sushi knife is no exception.
 The pakkawood handle is infused with resin making it a durable and water resistant (not water proof) knife.
-This Yanagiba comes with a sheath for storage and protection so your sashimi knife will be able to keep it’s razor sharpness longer.
+This Yanagiba comes with a sheath for storage and protection so your sashimi knife will be able to keep its razor sharpness longer.
 This is a very sharp knife.

 It’s easy to clean (though not dishwasher safe, but to be honest no decent quality knife should go in the dishwasher) and is an investment in your culinary development.
-While this knife may be a higher priced sushi knife it is definitely one that chefs should consider given it’s quality.
+While this stainless steel knife may be a higher priced sushi knife it is definitely one that chefs should consider given its quality.

 Yoshihiro Aonamiuchi Blue Steel Sushi Sashimi Knife: